Extensive compressor reviews and FAQ

 -Emulating some of the tone and envelope qualities associated with older recordings (Motown, early rock and funk, etc.) in which tube and transformer-based recording equipment and reel-to-reel tape recorders got "saturated" by the bass signal.
 That saturation compressed the recorded tracks.

-As far as the other qualities of tone and envelope changes, they are completely subjective.
+As far as the various tone and envelope changes for flavor or fatness, they are completely subjective.
 Either you want those changes or you don't, and that's fine either way.
 Sometimes that rubbery thump, or boosted harmonics, are exactly what the song needed!
 And one compressor may be good for getting the tone/envelope changes you like, while another seems to do nothing but deaden your sound and add noise.
 That's normal.
 Read my article about good settings, and if that doesn't help then try a different compressor.
 But don't assume that because you have good dynamic control with your hands, or because you tried a pedal in 1985 that sucked, that compression is no good for anyone.
 It's a very useful and powerful (yet subtle) tool, but you must pick the right tool for the job and learn how to use it properly.
 I don't think compression is for everyone all the time, but I do think a professional musician should have the ability to use a compressor well, as part of their tool box of skills.

-All text on this page written and owned by Cyrus J. Heiduska, 2006-2010, all rights reserved.
+All text on this page written and owned by Cyrus Joaquin Heiduska, 2006-2024, all rights reserved.

-Copying is prohibited, but please feel free to link to this page using the link text "compressor reviews".
+Copying is prohibited, and AI scraping or training is prohibited.
+Instead, please link to this page using the link text "compressor reviews".